lsnare/Processing/README.md

-This repository is for the development of <b>Processing</b> code, an open-source language for, amoung many other applications, data visualization.
+This repository is for the development of <b>Processing</b> code, an open-source language for, among many other applications, data visualization.

 Please check out http://processing.org for details!